Passive Optical Network: What is PON?

 Current technology standards split the landscape between EPON and GPON.
 Both are active and important standards.

-Both use a technology called optical Wavelength Division Multiplexing (WDM) to allow multiple endpoints to connect (via individual fibre links) to a single fibre upstream, and work over distances of up to 20 kilometers.
+Both use a technology called optical Wavelength Division Multiplexing (WDM) to allow multiple endpoints to connect (via individual fibre links) to a single fibre upstream and work over distances of up to 20 kilometres.

 As always, though, the devil is in the details.
 The two standards are not interchangeable, neither in practice nor in terms of equipment: they have different capabilities, and EPON and GPON devices aren’t interchangeable.